velis74/django-project-base/docs/installation.md

 :::

-Django project base uses Swapper https://pypi.org/project/swapper/, an unofficial API for Django swappable models.
-You need to override the Project and Profile models before you can use the library: there aren’t any migrations available in the library itself.
-The library only declares properties it itself supports, but you have the option to extend them as you wish to fit your needs too.
+Django Project Base utilizes Swapper (https://pypi.org/project/swapper/), an unofficial API for Django swappable models.
+Before you can use the library, you must override the Project and Profile models as there are no migrations included in the library.
+The library only declares the properties it supports, but you have the option to extend them as needed to fit your project's requirements.

-Then also make sure your swappable models are loaded instead of django-project-base models:
+Make sure to load your swappable models instead of the django-project-base models in your settings.py file:

 ::: code-group